 Boxers are exuberant, happy dogs.
 They blast into any room they enter full of energy, mischief and a “Look at ME” vibe.
-This has been one of the most “shared” of my The Blissful Dog of the Day cards, feel free to do just that!
 A beloved family member today, Boxer’s were originally bred to work and work hard.
 You may still see Boxers employed as police dogs or other jobs throughout the world, but the majority work at entertaining their families or in the show ring.

 In the late 1800s Boxers had their beginnings from the “Brabant Bullenbeisser”, a Mastiff type dog.
 Originally bred in Germany, the Boxer was used to.
 As hunt and hold the prey.
 As the breed evolved, they were outcrossed with a smaller Mastiff type dog.
 These dogs displayed a wider, more undershot lower jaw, a their nose that was further back, closer to the eyes.
 This created a smaller, more agile and alert dog than the original Bullenbeisser.
 These dogs were closely related to the dog that was to become the English Bulldog and of course, many of the other Bully breeds.